-A Notice of Availability of the Draft EA and Notice of Public Hearing was published in the Pittsburgh Post-Gazette and Pittsburgh Courier newspapers on February 27, 2022 and March 2, 2022, respectively (Appendix I).
-The Notice and a PDF of the Draft EA have also been placed on the AGC website and are available for download at: https://flypittsburgh.com/allegheny-county-airport/runway-safety-area-improvements-at-allegheny-county-airport-agc/.
-Hardcopies of the Draft EA are available for public review at the airport by appointment only, which can be scheduled by calling (412) 466-3026.
+A Notice of Availability of the Draft EA and Notice of Public Hearing was published in the Pittsburgh Post-Gazette and Pittsburgh Courier newspapers on February 27, 2022, and March 2, 2022, respectively (Appendix I).
+The Notice and a PDF of the Draft EA were placed on the AGC website and are available for download at https://flypittsburgh.com/allegheny-county-airport/runway-safety-area-improvements-at-allegheny-county-airport-agc/.
+Hardcopies of the Draft EA were made available for public review at the airport by appointment only, which could be scheduled by calling (412) 466-3026.